ev3dev-lang-java/ev3dev-lang-java/README.md

 http://www.ev3dev.org/docs/getting-started/

-Once you finish the installation process and the remote `ssh` connection, you will have a complete Linux distro to run any Programming language.
+Once you finish the installation process and the remote `ssh` connection test, you will have a complete Linux distro to run any Programming language.

-**Note:** Please, maintain your brick updated, execute the following commands before jump to the next step in this guide.
+**Note:** Please, maintain your brick updated.
+Execute the following commands before jump to the next step in this guide.

 ```